realChrisDeBon/GyroPrompt/README.md

 The GyroCloud was a simple SQL Server that would manage user accounts, namespaces, and file storage for users.
 I had a system set up where GyroPrompt would make .gs become a system recognized file type and would automatically run - much like how a .bat or .vbs automatically executes when opened.
 This feature was mysteriously patched by Microsoft in a security update
 I successfully began scaffolding the infrastructure for DogeCoin integrations with user profiles.
+GyroPrompt even had a Wolfram integration for encyclopedic data.
 I even had a YouTube page dedicated to this project: https://www.youtube.com/channel/UCbhwN6P65XKcoW82n6QaHMw ... and a website, www.gyorosoft.org which is no longer active (domain expired).